 7. Malwarebytes Anti-Malware will launch for the first time.
 It is necessary to proceed with database update.

-8. Remove all media such as Floppy drive, CD, DVD, and USB devices.
+8. Remove all media such as Memory Card, CD, DVD, and USB devices.
 Then, restart the computer.

 Boot in Safe Mode on Windows XP, Windows Vista, and Windows 7 system